rails/cssbundling-rails/README.md

 Or, in Rails 7+, you can preconfigure your new application to use a specific bundler with `rails new myapp --css [tailwind|bootstrap|bulma|postcss|sass]`.

+## Usage

+### Tailwind

+To benefit from Tailwind JIT's auto-recompiling, you need to have an additional watch process running.
+You can run `./bin/rails server` in one terminal tab and `yarn build:css --watch` in another.
+Or you can take full use of the appended `Procfile.dev`, which enables to run both watch processes with a single command.
+Run `./bin/dev` instead of `./bin/rails server`.

 ## License